wwu-webtech/ashlar/README.md

 #### SASS/CSS and JavaScript

-Changes to the theme will mostly happen in files contained in `ashlar/source/_patterns`.
-The `_patterns` folder is organized into the atoms -> molecules -> organisms -> templates -> pages scheme.
+Changes to the theme will mostly happen in files contained in `ashlar/source/_docs/patterns`.
+The `_docs/patterns` folder is organized into the atoms -> molecules -> organisms -> templates -> pages scheme.
 Sub folders dictate how the static site will nest different components.

 #### Templates

 There are template files in two places.
-Most templates are also found in the `_patterns` folder.
+Most templates are also found in the `_docs/patterns` folder.
 These templates are used by Drupal and are also generated in the Pattern Lab instance and can be useful for other purposes.

 The files in the `templates` folder in the base `ashlar` directory are specific to Drupal, and do not appear in Pattern Lab.

 Drupal [loads templates based on naming conventions](https://www.drupal.org/docs/8/theming/twig/twig-template-naming-conventions).
-The Component Libraries module allows Drupal to look in the `_patterns` folder for template files, and it will look here first.
-If there are templates in the `_patterns` folder that match the name in the base `templates` folder, it will prefer the templates in the `_patterns` folder.
-If you create a template in the `templates` folder, and Drupal doesn't load it, check in the `_patterns` to see if a file there is overriding your template.
+The Component Libraries module allows Drupal to look in the `_docs/patterns` folder for template files, and it will look here first.
+If there are templates in the `_docs/patterns` folder that match the name in the base `templates` folder, it will prefer the templates in the `_docs/patterns` folder.
+If you create a template in the `templates` folder, and Drupal doesn't load it, check in the `_docs/patterns` to see if a file there is overriding your template.

 #### Compiling